sarcastrophe/sqlacodegen/README.rst

+This is a slightly altered version of sqlacodegen to generate class stubs from tables by passing a `--definitions` option.
+Everything is the same except `master` has been rewound to version 1.1.6 since that is what got installed and I made the change on.
+There are further commits in master after this final tag.

 This is a tool that reads the structure of an existing database and generates the appropriate SQLAlchemy model code, using the declarative style if possible.